sinitame/epfl-ada-project/README.md

 #### Conclusion

 All the data we will use for the data story is available in [Milestone 3 Notebook](notebooks/milestone-3.ipynb)
-The script that we will use to generate all the data (will be available soon in) [Data generation script]()
+The script that we will use to generate and plot all the data [Data generation script](src/)

 The link to our Data Story is [Data Story](https://epfl-ada-project.github.io/)